 Among the winners are television series Breaking Bad, The Returned (SundanceTV), Scandal (ABC) and House of Cards (Netfilx).
 Documentary winners included 180 Days: A Year Inside an American High School (PBS), The African Americans: Many Rivers to Cross with Henry Louis Gates, Jr. (PBS) and Six By Sondheim (HBO).
 Al Jazeera America took home two Peabody Awards as well, for Fault Lines: Haiti in a Time of Cholera and Fault Lines: Made in Bangladesh.

-For a complete list of this year’s winners, follow the jump.
+A complete list of winners follows the jump.